hakanai/hex/README.markdown

 BUILDING
 --------

 You'll need a Java build environment.
-I'm developing this on Java 5 at the moment, but I foresee a shift to Java 6 in the not too distant future.
+I'm developing this on Java 7 at the moment.
-At runtime I will have to support Java 5 still because a certain stylish computer company has decided we will not get Java 6 on 32-bit hardware.

 You'll also need Ant.
 All the other dependencies should be bundled.
 If something is missing, prod me to fix it.